CE Manacor: Stadium

 The Estadi de Na Capellera was inaugurated in 1923 and has a capacity of 4,000 seats.
 The surface of the playing field is artificial grass and has a size of 105x67m.

 Hymn

 The hymn was composed by Guillem d'Efak.
-The lyrics go as follows:
+The lyrics are as follows:

 Ara ja surt en el Camp. ¡Sí!

 Ara ja surt en el Camp. ¡Sí!